 - PHIL 642 - Ethics for Health Care Professionals - 3 credits

 - CHLF 700 - Child Life Field Experience (Child Life Internship) - 3 credits (or variable)

 - Tuition and Financial Aid

 Attending graduate school is one of the best investments you will ever make in yourself and your future.
 While the benefits related to personal development and growth are priceless, you can also expect your MS-Child Life degree, which will qualify you to become a professional Child Life Specialist and sit for the national certification to become a Certified Child Life Specialist (CCLS) by the Association of Child Life Professionals.
 Be sure to consider not only the total cost of your education, but think about how that total breaks down in terms of monthly costs, which can make your investment feel more manageable and affordable.

-Graduate tuition for the 2017-18 school year is $930 per credit.
+Graduate tuition for the 2018-19 year (beginning Summer 2018) is $963 per credit.
 You can expect that cost to rise by approximately 3.5% per year in the future.
 The Master of Science in Child Life degree requires completion of a total of 36 credits.
 This is a full time program offered in a cohort format.
-Based on current tuition rates, the estimated total tuition cost of your Edgewood College MS degree would be approximately $33,480.
+Based on current tuition rates, the estimated total tuition cost of your Edgewood College MS degree would be approximately $35,144.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
 Learn more about Stafford Loans, including eligibility requirements and application instructions.

 Our admissions and financial aid counselors have worked with thousands of students who have questioned how they could afford to complete their graduate education.
 They will use their experience to suggest creative solutions for financing your education.
 We work with students and organizations to manage tuition reimbursement plans, extend tuition discounts to various corporate partners in the region, offer third party billing and monthly payment plans, and work with veterans to maximize their available aid.